Jim Safka: Previous work

-In 2011, Safka Co-founded the social dating service Atzip, a mobile application for the iPhone.
-Safka served as CEO of Vinfolio, an online marketplace for fine wine, through October 2013.
+In 2011, Safka co-founded the social dating service Atzip, a mobile application for the iPhone.
+Safka was CEO of Vinfolio, an online marketplace for fine wine, through October 2013.
 Mr. Safka served on the Board of Directors of SpeedDate.com until its acquisition by Match.com and is an advisor to the social media marketing Company Talenthouse.
 In 2009, Safka launched a new website for Hall of Fame baseball player Reggie Jackson.
-This endeavor led to a relationship with Willie Mays and Safka collaborated with Mr. Mays to reclaim the williemays.com domain.
+This endeavor led to a relationship with Willie Mays, and Safka collaborated with Mr. Mays to reclaim the williemays.com domain.
 In January 2010, Safka was appointed by NASCAR to chair the NASCAR Interactive Media Council.

 Most recent work

-Safka consults and provides interim leadership for a select list of startup, small business and large enterprise companies, as well as private equity and venture capital firms.
+Safka consults and provides interim leadership for a select list of startups, small and large enterprise companies, and private equity and venture capital firms.
 Safka coaches basketball for Hillview Middle School and Lacrosse for the Menlo-Atherton Grizzlies.
 In January 2016, Safka was appointed Volunteer Police Officer for the Menlo Park Police Department.
-In July, 2015 Safka launched Electric Skateboard Reviews with his son Quinn Safka.
+In July 2015, Safka launched Electric Skateboard Reviews with his son Quinn Safka.

 Early career

-From 1997 to 2002, Safka served in product management and marketing roles at E*TRADE where he helped develop the site's "Destination E*TRADE" services to empower the individual investor.
+From 1997 to 2002, Safka worked in product management and marketing roles at E-Trade, where he helped develop the site's "Destination E*TRADE" services to empower the individual investor.

 Safka also worked for Intuit (PM for Quicken.com, 1995–1997), Alberto-Culver, Inc (Asst Brand Manager 1994), Warner Bros, Inc (development assistant 1991-1993), Paramount Pictures. and Chegg.

-It was at Alberto-Culver where his career nearly ended prematurely, due to an ill-fated joint promotion with the Potato Growers of Idaho that involved a spurious Universal Product Code.
-Safka has said that this debacle instilled an obsession with checking details, as well as an enduring fear of anything with black-and-white parallel stripes.
+At Alberto-Culver, his career nearly ended prematurely due to an ill-fated joint promotion with the Potato Growers of Idaho that involved a spurious Universal Product Code.
+Safka has said that this debacle instilled an obsession with checking details and an enduring fear of anything with black-and-white parallel stripes.

 Personal life and education

 Born in Elmhurst, Illinois and raised in Seattle, Washington, Safka received his bachelor's degree from the University of Southern California Leventhal School of Accounting in 1990, where he was recognized as one of only 11 Accounting Scholars.
 Mr. Safka also had extensive studies in Cinema-Television Production.
 He earned his master's degree (1994) in Business Administration from the Kellogg School of Management at Northwestern University.
-In 1996 Safka married Mandy Montoya.
+In 1996, Safka married Mandy Montoya.
 Safka filed for divorce in 2014.
 Safka has two children, Quinn and Tallulah.
 He also has a niece, Annabel Safka.
 Safka lives in Menlo Park, California.